cockroachdb/docs/v2.1/known-limitations.md

 ### Conversion of integers to date/time values

 CockroachDB supports an experimental extension to the SQL standard where an integer value can be converted to a `DATE`/`TIME`/`TIMESTAMP` value, taking the number as a number of seconds since the Unix epoch.

-This conversion is currently only well defined for a small range of integers and values that a large in magnitude will cause conversion errors.
+This conversion is currently only well defined for a small range of integers, i.e., large absolute values are not properly converted.
+For example, `(-9223372036854775808):::int64::date` converts to `1970-01-01 00:00:00+00:00`.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/20136)